top of page

 sahr bwpic.jpg

 Sahr Bashir is a visual artist working across the disciplines of contemporary art, craft and design.
 Following a postgraduate degree from UNSW Art & Design, Sahr has taught in the tertiary education sector to develop curricula and creative workshops for faculty, art and design professionals and students.
 She was the recipient of the Alumni Excellence Award for Education by the Australian Government in 2014 for her contribution in skills training and community development through craft and design interventions.
-Sahr’s doctoral research at UniSA examines how art and craft making practices may be critical to conceptual constructions of belonging and identity.
+Currently pursuing a PhD at The University of South Australia, Sahr's research examines how art and craft making practices may be critical to conceptual constructions of belonging and identity.
 Her commitment to the field of creative arts is extended through her role as an ambassador for Art Jewelry Forum since 2016, a platform for encouraging conversation and collaboration on a global scale.
 Sahr is a member of the editorial board for Garland, a World Crafts Council publication, where she is also a contributing writer.
 Her work is sold through galleries in Australia and internationally.

 bottom of page